 We need to to know each week whether you plan to buy your vegetables or not.
 So we can purchase them for you.
 That’s why we work with a subscription.
 It is either on ACTIEF or PAUZE.
 It’ll always stay the same, unless you change it, using your profile page.

-Find out how to manage your account.
+Find out how to manage your profile.

 Find our how to volunteer.

-Where do I collect my vegetables?
+When and where do I collect my vegetables?

 Lekkernassûh (which is slang, in The Hague, for “good nosh”) is an initiative to tackle a number of problems with supermarket vegetables.
 For example, they: